mharen/mharen.github.io/blog/2010/2010-02-how-richter-scale-works.md

 &#160;![image%5B8%5D.png](image%5B8%5D.png)

 Now we’re talking.
-Each increment on the *y*-axis is a <strong>10x </strong>increment on the y-axis. i.e. 8 is 10x greater in magnitude than a 7:
+Each increment on the *y*-axis is a **10x **increment on the y-axis. i.e. 8 is 10x greater in magnitude than a 7:
 <blockquote>

 10<sup>8</sup>/10<sup>7</sup> = 10</sup></sup>